 Pet Alligators and Crocodiles

 The American alligator can reach over 14 feet in length and kill prey as large as cattle.
-Most homes in the US cannot accommodate such a large predator.
-These animals can cause serious infections from bites causing limb amputations, knock you down with a whip of their tail while it breaks your legs, and even kill you with their bite force of around 2000 pounds.
+Most homes cannot therefore accommodate such a large predator.
+These animals can cause serious infections from bites, causing limb amputations, knock you down with a whip of their tail while it breaks your legs, and even kill you with their bite force of around 2000 pounds.
 And you don't want to see a male gator during mating season.
 These animals should be respected but not kept as pets.

 10 of 10

 With the exception of the tiny Fennec fox (or the domesticated Silver/Siberian Fox), foxes are not recommended as pets.
-They can become very tame, but never fully trustworthy and are especially dangerous around children, just like other wild canines.
-They are far from being domesticated and they also have a musky odor that is far worse than a ferret's.
-They have teeth like any other canine and if scared they may resort to their wild instincts and cause you or someone else harm.
-Also, most... states will destroy a pet fox if a bite is reported because there is no vaccination protocol, despite being similar in size and relation to a dog.
+Red foxes can become very tame, but never fully trustworthy and are especially dangerous around children, just like other wild canines like wolves.
+They are far from being domesticated and they also have a musky odor that is far worse than a ferret.
+They have teeth like any other canine and if scared they may resort to their wild instincts and cause you or someone else harm....
+Also, most states will destroy a pet fox if a bite is reported because there is no vaccination protocol, despite being similar in size and relation to a dog.

 Before acquiring any type of pet you should do your research and fully understand what owning that species of animal requires of you.
 Food availability, legalities, finances, enclosures, safety, environments, and your schedule and availability should all affect this decision - alongside common sense.